Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/manual_testing.md

 6. Press save budget and see what is shown in shell

 **Expected Results**:
-- Any name can be input for subsection, it is the user's choice, exception for numbers
+- Any name can be input for subsection
 - Dollar amount should be reasonable amount, even if over billion but not negative

 **Actual Results**: